There is an option now on your profile page

 - Kif is this to Zapp Branagan in Futurama, replete with eye rolls and groans when Zapp does something idiotic.
 Granted, this is implied to be not out of loyalty or respect for Zapp, but because he has gotten stuck under his recruitment somehow.
 His self esteem has withered to such a point that he is still surbordinate to Zapp's orders even when both are temporary fired, and he becomes absolutely giddy at the thought of getting another employer.

-- A perhaps unintentional example occurs in the much-maligned Spongebob episode "One Coarse Meal", where, after having spent the majority of the episode terrifying Plankton to the point of driving him to suicide, it seems like Mr. Krabs is finally going to get his comeuppance, but Spongebob intervenes to save him, letting him get off scot-free, despite how badly Spongebob himself is treated by Mr. Krabs.
+- An unintentional and and terribly done example occurs in the much-maligned Spongebob Square Pants episode "One Coarse Meal", where, after having spent the majority of the episode terrifying Plankton to the point of driving him to suicide, it seems like Mr. Krabs is finally going to get his comeuppance, but Spongebob intervenes to save him, letting him get off scot-free, despite how badly Spongebob himself is treated by Mr. Krabs.